 An in-depth exploration of the roles of the administration of justice practitioners and their agencies.
-Through interaction and study the student will become aware of the interrelationships and role expectations among the various agencies and the public.
-Principal emphasis will be placed upon the professional image of the system of justice administration and the development of positive relationships between members of the system and the public.
+The student will become aware of the interrelationships and role expectations among those agencies and the public.
+Principal emphasis will be placed upon the professional image of the system and the development of positive relationships between its members and the public.